 Charles A. Lindbergh State Park

-Charles A. Lindbergh State Park, located along the Mississippi and across the street from the childhood home of Charles Lindbergh in Little Falls, has a couple lovely historic buildings in the picnic area.
+Charles A. Lindbergh State Park (DNR website), located along the Mississippi and across the street from the childhood home of Charles Lindbergh in Little Falls, has a couple of lovely historic buildings in the picnic area.
 It’s a small park, but with a nice camping area and river access.

 Crow Wing State Park

-Crow Wing State Park is located near the north central Minnesota city of Brainerd.
+Crow Wing State Park (DNR website) is located near the north-central Minnesota city of Brainerd.
 This park has nice wooded trails, a lovely oak savanna/prairie, and river access.

 It also has an important historic component as the site of an Indian village and the abandoned pioneer town of Crow Wing.
 (And a really sad history that shows how different relations between white settlers and the state’s Native American population could have been.)
 While only one building remains from the days when Crow Wing was one of the state’s most important settlements, it’s a beautiful place to contemplate the changes time brings.